gabrix00/SparseTransformer/README.md

   - Dataset: MultiNLI.
 ## Models Compared
  * BERT-Base ModeL: A classic, widely used transformer model for natural language processing tasks.
- *  Custom Model with Sparse Attention, which incorporates the proposed sparse attention mechanism.
+ *  Custom Model which incorporates the proposed sparse attention mechanism.
 ## Key Findings
 The Custom model showed only a 12% decrease in performance compared to the classic BERT-Base model in both MLM and NLI tasks.
 The Custom model used significantly less contextual information: one third on average for the MLM task and one fifth on average for the NLI task.